ScottSallinen/lollipop/cmd/lp-push-relabel/README.md

   - Potential reasons why the performance on dynamic graphs is worse than A:
     - On static graphs, access to the hashtable (mapping from ID to index in array) has better temporal locality
 - **J**: Based on D, tracks index of the next push target in discharge
+  - Best when considering the following aspects together: (i) performance on static graphs, (ii) performance on dynamic graphs, and (iii) simplicity